 - Exfoliate your lips using a lip scrub or a soft toothbrush to remove any dead skin.
 Follow with a thick lip balm at night to keep them soft and free from cracks.
 If you’re planning on wearing a bright lipstick, go ahead and spend some time on a full lip care routine.

 - Moisturise heavily half an hour before you put on any makeup.
 It will help soften any remaining flaky areas on the day.
 This should soak in, but any excess can be tissued off before you go onto primer.

 - Be sure to wear a moisturising primer if you’re going to be applying foundation.
 This will give your skin extra slip and glow.
 I enjoy Too Faced’s Hangover RX Primer.
 Don’t go in with super thick silicone-based blurring primers all over – if you must, just apply these to the most texturally challenging areas of your face.

 - Set your skin with a spray like L’oreal Pro-Spray or NYX Dewy Finish.
 This removes any excess powderiness from your makeup and affords you that final bit of moisture.

-Of course, all these steps would be great to utilise in your everyday routine.
-But I think hydration has the most potential to make a positive impact on skin that’s been a bit neglected before a big event.
+And that’s it!
+These secrets will make sure your neglected skin doesn’t steal any attention away from your big day.
+Of course, all these steps would also be great to utilise in your everyday routine too!
 If you look glowing, people will notice that more than anything else!
 So good luck and get hydrating!